Independence property of the Busemann function in exactly solvable KPZ models: Modifications for the inverse-gamma polymer

-In this section, we start by outlining the necessary modifications required to adapt the proofs from Section \ref{q_basic} and Section \ref{pf_main1} for the inverse gamma polymer.
+In this section, we start by outlining the necessary modifications required to adapt the proofs from Section \ref{q_basic} and Section \ref{pf_main1} for the inverse-gamma polymer.
 In the second part, we will provide a proof of Theorem \ref{mid}.

 From Section \ref{q_basic}, the LPP with horizontal boundary defined in \eqref{Gh}, will be replaced by the partition function starting from a horizontal boundary.
 Given the boundary values $Y[0]$, define